anujababy1/leaderboard/README.md

 # Leaderboard Application.

-A leaderboard application is a digital tool that keeps track of and displays rankings for individuals based on their performance or achievements in a particular competition, game, or activity.
+Leaderboard application is a digital tool that keeps track of and displays rankings for individuals based on their performance or achievements in a particular competition, game, or activity.

 -   This project is built with Vue.js (Vue 3 Options Api) for the frontend and Laravel (version 10) for the backend.
 The frontend and backend are interconnected through RESTful APIs.

--   Frontend Vue.js single-page application (SPA) incorporates several essential technologies for its development, including `Redux` for state management, `Vue Router` for client-side routing, `Axios` for making HTTP requests, and `Tailwind CSS` for styling and design.
+-   Frontend Vue.js single-page application (SPA) incorporates several essential technologies for its development, including `Vuex` for state management, `Vue Router` for client-side routing, `Axios` for making HTTP requests, and `Tailwind CSS` for styling and design.

 -   The backend Laravel application utilizes Static Token Authentication to enhance the security of the REST APIs, with the incorporation of PHPUnit tests for robust testing.